+Shared Stories of ‘Me Too’ Movement Give Momentum to Calls for Cultural Shift

-Happy Holidays From the Moral High Ground
+Happy Holidays From The Moral High Ground

 BY MAX BURBANK | At this festive time of year, I find myself wondering just how certain major power players square their moral values with the widely accepted standards embodied in the Christmas classics.